qjcg/awesome-typst/README.md

 - [attractive-typst-resume](https://github.com/Harkunwar/attractive-typst-resume) - A modern looking, attractive CV/Resume template by Harkunwar Kochar
 - [awesomeCV-Typst](https://github.com/mintyfrankie/awesomeCV-Typst) - An opinionated, relived CV template inspired by the LaTeX `Awesome-CV` project, but with multilingual support and more
 - [moderncv.typst](https://github.com/giovanniberti/moderncv.typst) - A CV template inspired by LaTeX's `moderncv`
-- [resume.typ](https://github.com/wusyong/resume.typ) - Simple and ergonimic template to generate resume and CV
+- [resume.typ](https://github.com/wusyong/resume.typ) - Simple and ergonomic template to generate resume and CV
 - [simplecv](https://github.com/LaurenzV/simplecv) - SimpleCV is a simple and elegant CV template written in Typst
 - [typst-cv-miku](https://github.com/ice-kylin/typst-cv-miku) - A simple, elegant, academic style CV template for typst.
 Support for English and Chinese (and more)
 - [typst-cv-resume](https://github.com/jxpeng98/Typst-CV-Resume) - A CV template with Sans font inspired by LaTeX `Deedy-Resume`